 “We try to teach our son to take a deep breath when he’s angry or frustrated.
 He’s started doing it on his own now without prompting and seems to cut back on (albeit not eliminate) some outbursts.”

-- Read books about hitting so he can see what to do instead.
+- Read books that address aggressive toddler behavior so he can see what to do instead.
 Hands Are Not for Hitting by Martine Agassi is a favorite: